phalcon-orphanage/docs/en/reference/validation.rst

 Filtering of Data
 -----------------
-Data can be filtering prior to the validation ensuring that malicious data or wrong is not going to be validated as a proper one.
+Data can be filtered prior to the validation ensuring that malicious or incorrect data is not validated.

 .. code-block:: php